arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 - [Microsoft Visual Studio Express 2013 for Windows Desktop](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-desktop) or higher
 - [Microsoft Visual Studio Express 2013 for Windows](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-8) or higher
-- A Windows Azure subscription
+- A Microsoft Azure subscription
 	- Sign up for a [Free Trial](http://aka.ms/watk-freetrial).
-	- If you are a Visual Studio Professional, Test Professional, Premium or Ultimate with MSDN or MSDN Platforms subscriber, activate your [MSDN benefit](http://aka.ms/watk-msdn) now to start development and test on Windows Azure.
+	- If you are a Visual Studio Professional, Test Professional, Premium or Ultimate with MSDN or MSDN Platforms subscriber, activate your [MSDN benefit](http://aka.ms/watk-msdn) now to start development and test on Microsoft Azure.
-	- [BizSpark](http://aka.ms/watk-bizspark) members automatically receive the Windows Azure benefit through their Visual Studio Ultimate with MSDN subscriptions.
+	- [BizSpark](http://aka.ms/watk-bizspark) members automatically receive the Microsoft Azure benefit through their Visual Studio Ultimate with MSDN subscriptions.
-	- Members of the [Microsoft Partner Network](http://aka.ms/watk-mpn) Cloud Essentials program receive monthly credits of Windows Azure at no charge.
+	- Members of the [Microsoft Partner Network](http://aka.ms/watk-mpn) Cloud Essentials program receive monthly credits of Microsoft Azure at no charge.

 ---